Ship Agent Port Operations

 • Passenger List

-Generally, port entry permission is most unlikely to be rejected without a valid reason, however, there might be reasons such as:
+The loading or discharging port must be physically suitable for the ship.
+Port entry permission is unlikely to be refused without a valid reason, but refusal or delay may occur for reasons such as:

 • Ship Dimensions